An Empirical Evaluation of Pre-trained Large Language Models for Repairing Declarative Formal Specifications: Experimental Results

-\textbf{Following Instructions:} Adherence to instructions is crucial in tasks like APR to ensure repair quality and control costs.
-However, Figure~\ref{fig:RQ2}(c) reveals that both GPT-4 models sometimes repeat buggy models in their initial repair iterations, despite system instructions to avoid this.
-GPT-4-Turbo generally shows better compliance, particularly in Setting-6, where it exhibits the lowest number of repeated buggy specifications.
+\textbf{Following Instructions.} \moh{Adherence to instructions is crucial, in tasks such as automated repair, to ensure repair quality and control costs.
+Figure~\ref{fig:RQ2}(c) reveals that both GPT-4 models sometimes repeat buggy models in their initial repair iterations, despite system instructions to avoid this.
+GPT-4o generally shows better compliance, under all settings, with zero number of repeated buggy specifications.
+Interestingly, GPT-3.5-Turbo exhibited similar behavior to GPT-4o.}